-Discuss the month and day it is as well as the day of the week.
+Discuss the month and date, as well as the day of the week.
 Have your students drag the days and months to the calendar.
-Is there a special day?
-Add one of the labels to a day, such as a birthday, field trip, or holiday, to the calendar.
+If it is a special day, add one of the labels to a day on the calendar, such as a birthday or holiday.
 There are also labels for “Today,” “Yesterday,” and “Tomorrow.”
-Delete a label by tapping on the day.
+Delete a label by clicking on the day.
 A window with additional options will then appear, where you can also change the color of that day.

 In this section, you can indicate the season and the type of weather.
 Graph the types of weather on the included bar graph to keep track of the weather every day and discuss the frequency of each weather type.
 For example, at the end of the month, you can look back at the graph and discuss whether the weather has been typical.